 The Four Color Process Printing is the most economical choice if your print requires more than 3 colors.
 The CMYK prints provide realistic touch to images.

 This type of label printing is ideal for a number of applications and industries, including health and beauty labels, marketing, packaging, food labels, and more.
 Be it any industry, choosing four color process labels is the right solution.

 What is Spot Color Printing?

-When considering the advantages and disadvantages of four color process and spot color printing, it is always wise to consider how much color selection you need in the design.
+When considering the advantages and disadvantages of the four-color process and spot color printing, it is always wise to consider how much color selection you need in the design.
 If cost is the concern, then it might be advisable to go with the spot color process.
-This means fine-tuning a logo so that it only makes use of three or less spot colors.
-On the other hand, some will choose the flexibility that four color process offers.
+This means fine-tuning a logo so that it only makes use of three or fewer spot colors.
+On the other hand, some will choose the flexibility that the four-color process offers.
 You should always stick with the process that is best suited for your design.
 If you are unable to make up your mind, you can always approach a printing expert.

 Related Blog Posts:

 - Choose The 4 Color Process to Enhance The Look and Feel of Your Product Labels